IEA Technology Collaboration Programme on Energy Efficient End-Use Equipment (4E)

-Fifteen countries from the Asia-Pacific, Europe and North America have joined together under the forum of 4E to share information and transfer experience in order to support good policy development in the field of energy efficient appliances and equipment.
+Fourteen countries from the Asia-Pacific, Europe and North America, and the European Commission, have joined together under the forum of 4E to share information and transfer experience in order to support good policy development in the field of energy efficient appliances and equipment.

 They recognise the huge benefits for energy security, economic development and greenhouse gas abatement from maximising the use of energy efficiency to meet future energy demand.

 4E focuses on appliances and equipment since this is one of the largest and most rapidly expanding areas of energy consumption.
 With the growth in global trade in these products, 4E members find that pooling expertise is not only an efficient use of available funds, but results in outcomes that are far more comprehensive and authoritative.

 However, 4E does more than sharing information – it also initiates projects designed to meet the policy needs of participants, enabling better informed policy making.
-The main collaborative research and development activities can be found by following the links to 4E Annexes and Projects.
+The main collaborative research and development activities can be found by following the links to 4E Platforms and Tasks.

-Launched in 2008, in view of it’s achievements during the first and second five-year terms, the IEA endorsed 4E’s application for a third term that will run to 2024.
+Launched in 2008, in view of it’s achievements during the first three five-year terms, the IEA endorsed 4E’s application for a fourth term that will run to 2029.

 All countries are welcome to join 4E.